noahbclarkson/Auto-Tune/README.md

 ##  Percentage difference in sell price to buy price
 sell-price-difference: 10.0

-##  Maximum Volatility per Time Period for the Variable Volatility price calculation algorithim as a percentage of total price
+##  Maximum Volatility per Time Period for the Variable Volatility price calculation algorithm as a percentage of total price
 max-volatility: 0.5

-##  Minimum Volatility per Time Period for the Fixed Volatility price calculation algorithim in economy units
+##  Minimum Volatility per Time Period for the Fixed Volatility price calculation algorithm in economy units
 min-volatility: 0.025

 ##  -- Data Selection Settings --  ##

-##  Info: When setting your data selection algorithim use a site such as https://www.desmos.com/calculator
+##  Info: When setting your data selection algorithm use a site such as https://www.desmos.com/calculator
 ##  Info: Data selection uses the equation y=m(x^z)+c, for example the default is y=0.075(x^(1.6))+0.55

 ##  'm' in equation: y=m(x^z)+c